‘Shooting Pain’ and Numbness in Arm

-Cervical radiculopathy, otherwise referred to as a pinched nerve in the neck is characterised as a condition in which a nerve root in the cervical spine (neck) becomes compressed or inflamed, resulting in a change in neurological function.
-The nerve roots send impulses to muscles that enable movement of the shoulders, arms and hands and carry sensory fibres from the skin of the upper limbs that provide sensation.
+Cervical radiculopathy, often called a pinched nerve in the neck, is a condition in which a nerve root in the cervical spine (neck) becomes compressed or inflamed.
+This affects normal neurological function.
+The nerve roots supply the muscles that control movement in the shoulders, arms and hands, and they also carry sensory signals from the skin of the upper limbs.

 Degeneration of the spine occurs as part of the natural process of ageing.
 Degeneration related to cervical osteoarthritis and/or cervical degenerative disc disease can result in the growth of bony spurs, thickening of ligaments, or bulging spinal discs that can put pressure on the nerve roots.